kbx81/RGBBinaryClock/src/README.md

 * ADC - the analog to digital converter, used for sensing light level from the attached phototransistor
+* CRC - used to compute a checksum for settings data stored in FLASH
 * DMA - direct memory access controller, used to speedily move data to/from other I/O peripherals such as I2C, SPI, and USARTs
 * FLASH controller - erases and writes settings to a dedicated block of FLASH so